learn-co-curriculum/dsc-statistical-modeling/README.md

 ## Introduction

 In this lesson, you'll be introduced to Statistical Learning Theory and some key components in the framework of this theory.
 This is a particularly important theory as it encompasses the majority of statistical inference and functional analyses approaches.
-Statistical Learning Theory has applications in a wide variety of fields such as image and speech recognition, bio-informatics, sports, etc.
+Statistical Learning Theory has applications in a wide variety of fields such as image and speech recognition, bioinformatics, sports, etc.

 ## Objectives

 You will be able to:

-* Describe the Statistical Learning Theory
-* Explain what dependent and independent variables are key components of statistical learning approaches
+* Identify independent and dependent variables in a statistical model
-* Explain how parameters are essential parts of model estimation
-* Demonstrate a basic understanding of ideas of model loss and model validation
+* Describe loss and its importance in relation to model creation

 ## Statistical Learning Theory

-> Statistical Learning Theory is a framework that is based on the idea of using data along with statistics to provide a framework for learning.
+> Statistical Learning Theory is based on the idea of using data along with statistics to provide a framework for learning.

 In Statistical Learning Theory, the main idea is to **construct a model** to draw certain conclusions from data, and next, to **use this model** to make predictions.